MiczFlor/RPi-Jukebox-RFID/docs/INSTALL.md

 After the boot process has finished, you can select the operating system we want to work with: *Raspbian*.
 Select the checkbox and then hit **Install** above the selection.

+### Installing on Ubuntu Mate for Raspberry Pi

+Here are some pointers to get the software running on Ubuntu Mate for Raspberry Pi instead of Raspbian.

+* PHP has to be installed with `sudo apt install php php-cgi` instead of the command given in the docs.
+This will install PHP7, which seems to work flawlessly.
+* As on Mate the username is set during the install, it's usually differet from the common pi user on Raspbian.
+I hence had to change $conf['base_path'] in `./htdocs/config.php` to match the home folder.
+* To get auto login for the new Mate user working does not work over raspi-config as recommended in the docs.
+As a workaround, autostart the demon via `/etc/crontab` instead, which works (almost) the same way.
+* Last but not least, run the demon with sudo to have sound.

 ## Configure your RPi

 Now you have installed and operating system and even a windows manager (called Pixel on Raspbian).
 Start up your RPi and it will bring you straight to the home screen.
 Notice that you are not required to log in.